Blog

 Learning about maps.

-To ensure all children have the opportunity to deepen their knowledge of the world beyond their locality, we aim to create exciting and engaging learning opportunities that encourage all children to want to learn more.
-As the children move through school they will develop a deeper understanding as geographical language becomes embedded, they learn to appreciate diversity, accept a responsibility to care for the Earth and they continue to work on and improve key skills as they move through school.
+Geography lessons allow children to use a range of skills such as reading a map (both local and world), locating places around the world, studying human and physical features, recognising and using compass points and studying the local area.
+As the children move through school they will develop a deeper understanding as geographical language becomes embedded, they learn to appreciate diversity, accept a responsibility to care for the Earth and they continue to work on and improve key skills.

 History